Open a Bar – Ever have that daydream? The one where you walk into the bar and people smile and wave at you. One even stands up to give you a hug.

 ● Operations Plan – How responsibilities will be managed and a list of milestone targets.

 ● Management Team – Who is slated to manage the bar and what the hiring process will be.

-● Financial Plan – How much capital needs to be raised and how it will be spent plus revenue and cost drivers.
+● Financial Plan – How much capital needs to be raised.
+And how it will be spent plus revenue and cost drivers.

-This process takes substantial time and research to complete, but once it’s done you’ll be a real player in bar ownership.
+However, this process takes substantial time and research to complete, but once it’s done you’ll be a real player in bar ownership.

 Step 3: Choose Your Business Structure

 When opening a bar not only do you need to choose a genre, you also need to commit to a category.
 However, let’s go over the options.

 ● Sole proprietor: Single owner has personal liability and pays personal tax.